Daniel arap Moi: Death

-In October 2019, President Moi was hospitalized under critical condition at The Nairobi Hospital due to complications of pleural effusion.
+In October 2019, retired president Moi was hospitalized under critical condition at The Nairobi Hospital due to complications of pleural effusion.
 He was discharged in November 2019, only to be hospitalized again days later for knee surgery.
 He developed respiratory complications and underwent a tracheotomy.
-A month later, he suffered from gastrointestinal hemorrhage which led to multiple organ failure and was placed on life-support.
+A month later, he suffered from gastrointestinal hemorrhage which led to multiple organ failure, and was placed on life-support.

-Moi died at The Nairobi Hospital on the early morning of 4 February 2020, at the age of 95, in the presence of family.
-However, during Moi's memorial service on 9 February 2020 at his Kabarnet Gardens home in Nairobi.
-Moi's body lay at the state on parliament building for public view for three days, from 8 February to 10 February 2020.
+Moi died at The Nairobi Hospital in the early morning of 4 February 2020, at the age of 95; however, during Moi's memorial service on 9 February 2020 at his Kabarnet Gardens home in Nairobi, his son Raymond, told congregants that he was 105 years old at the time of his death.
+Moi's body was lain at parliament building for public view for three days, from 8 February to 10 February 2020.
 A state funeral service was conducted at Nyayo Stadium on 11 February 2020, before the burial in his Kabarak home in Nakuru county.
 He was buried at his Kabarak home on 12 February 2020, complete with military honors which included a 19-gun salute followed by a missing man formation flyby.
-His grave is next to his former wife Lena Bomett.
+His grave is next to his former wife, Lena Bomett Moi, on the grounds of his home and farm in Kabarak.